Welcome

 Learning Outcomes

 This article outlines the important role accountants play in ensuring law firms comply with regulatory requirements, particularly the SRA Accounts Rules.
 It details the purpose, requirements, and implications of accountants' reports.
 For the SQE1 assessment, you will need to understand the functions of accountants in legal practice, the process for obtaining and delivering accountants' reports, the exceptions to these requirements, and the consequences of non-compliance.
+You should also be confident in applying the core accounting controls that underpin a report, including proper record keeping, five-week reconciliations, separation of client and business money, and the prohibition on using a client account as a banking facility.
 This knowledge will enable you to apply the relevant rules and principles to SQE1-style single best answer MCQs.

 SQE1 Syllabus

-For SQE1, you need to understand the practical aspects of regulatory compliance and the role of accountants within that framework.
-You should be prepared to identify the requirements for obtaining and delivering accountants' reports, recognise situations where reports may be qualified, and understand the implications of breaches.
-Your revision should focus on:
+For SQE1, you are required to understand the practical aspects of regulatory compliance and the role of accountants within that framework, including the requirements for obtaining and delivering accountants' reports, recognising situations where reports may be qualified, and understanding the implications of breaches, with a focus on the following syllabus points:

 • The requirement to obtain and deliver accountants' reports (Rule 12).